Brandon Lowe Player Props: Rays vs. Red Sox

 Brandon Lowe At The Plate

-- Lowe enters this game on a four-game hitting streak.
-In his last outings, he's hitting .263 with three homers.
+- Lowe enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .389 with four homers.

-- Lowe has picked up a hit in six games this season (75.0%), including one multi-hit game.
+- This season, Lowe has totaled at least one hit in seven of nine games (77.8%), and had multiple hits twice.

-- Looking at the eight games he has played this season, he's hit a long ball in three of them (37.5%), and in 9.4% of his trips to the plate.
+- He has hit a home run in four games this year (44.4%), leaving the park in 11.1% of his trips to the plate.

-- Lowe has driven in a run in three games this year (37.5%), including two games with multiple runs batted in.
+- Lowe has driven in a run in four games this year (44.4%), including two games with multiple runs batted in.

-- In five games this season (62.5%), he has scored, including multiple runs twice.
+- In six games this year (66.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.